kathleenlan/dominion/README.md

 ### Cleanup

 During this phase, all of the cards that have been played, your remaining hand, and any cards you bought go into your discard pile.
-There are some cards that have effects which are triggered during the Cleanup phase.
 Draw five cards for your next hand.

 After the player has finished their turn, the next player takes a turn.
 Note that some expansions add additional phases, such as the Night phase.